Jeff Jacoby (columnist)

-Jeff Jacoby (born February 10, 1959) is a politically conservative American journalist and syndicated newspaper columnist.
+Jeffrey Jacoby (born February 10, 1959) is an American conservative journalist and syndicated newspaper columnist.

 Early life and education

-Born in Cleveland, Ohio, United States to a Jewish family, Jacoby received a B.A. degree with honors from The George Washington University and a J.D. degree from the Boston University School of Law.
+Born in Cleveland, Ohio, United States, to a Jewish family, Jacoby received a B.A. degree with honors from The George Washington University and a J.D. degree from the Boston University School of Law.
 His father, a Holocaust survivor, was born in present-day Slovakia in 1925 and came to the United States in 1948.

 Career

-Before becoming a columnist, Jacoby worked briefly as an attorney with the firm BakerHostetler, and as deputy manager of Raymond Shamie's senatorial campaign in 1984.
+Before becoming a columnist, Jacoby worked briefly as an attorney with the firm BakerHostetler and as deputy manager of Raymond Shamie's senatorial campaign in 1984.
 Following Shamie's loss, Jacoby worked for 15 months as an assistant to John Silber, then-president of Boston University.
-Jacoby is a member of the board of the Ford Hall Forum, the nation's oldest free public-lecture series.
+Jacoby is a member of the Ford Hall Forum board, the nation's oldest free public lecture series.

 Journalism

 Jacoby's column has been published on the op-ed page of The Boston Globe since 1994.
 From 1987 to 1994, he was chief editorial writer for the Boston Herald.
-Within months of his debut at the Globe, he was described by the left-leaning Boston Phoenix as "the region's pre-eminent spokesman for Conservative Nation," and a columnist who had "quickly established himself as a must-read."
+Within months of his debut at the Globe, he was described by the left-leaning Boston Phoenix as "the region's pre-eminent spokesman for the Conservative Nation," and a columnist who had "quickly established himself as a must-read."
 Jacoby has also been a commentator on the local NPR affiliate, WBUR, and for several years hosted a talk show on local television.
 He is also a public speaker who lectures nationwide.

 In 1997, Jacoby published "A message to my newborn son".
 The article became the first in an annual tradition, publishing "Letters to Caleb" until 2009.